ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

-- Whenever the Transparency Log serves an inclusion proof for a leaf of the log tree, it provides the minimum set of head values from balanced subtrees that allow the user to compute the root value when combined with the leaf's value.
+- Whenever the Transparency Log serves an inclusion proof for a leaf of the log tree, it provides the minimum set of head values from balanced subtrees that allows the user to compute the root value when combined with the leaf's value.
 - Whenever the Transparency Log serves a consistency proof, the user is expected to have retained the head values of the full subtrees of the previous version of the log.
-The Transparency Log provides the minimum set of head values from balanced subtrees that allow the user to compute the new root value when combined with the retained values.
+The Transparency Log provides the minimum set of head values from balanced subtrees that allows the user to compute the new root value when combined with the retained values.

 These two proof types are composed together as such: considering the leaf values